eMapR/TimeSync-Plus/README.md

 ------

-if we wanted to add a 'state' field to our table we would need to add " 'state', " to the 'eventTable' list.
+if we wanted to add a 'State' field to our table we would need to add " 'State', " to the 'eventTable' list.
 A list contain the values in the square brackets "[ ]".
 In the event table only add values after 'LT_YOD'.
 Once we add 'state' our event table line would look like this:

 ------

-`'eventTable': ['plotId', 'obserId', 'LT_YOD', 'YOD', 'ChangeAgent', 'state', Confidance', 'User', 'Comment']`
+`'eventTable': ['plotId', 'obserId', 'LT_YOD', 'YOD', 'ChangeAgent', 'State', Confidance', 'User', 'Comment']`

 ------

-you can add the " 'state', " value anywhere in the list aslong as it is after " 'LT_YOD', ".
-Next, if we want to be able to attribute our new feild we need to add a 'state' key to our display table object.
+you can add the " 'State', " value anywhere in the list aslong as it is after " 'LT_YOD', ".
+Next, if we want to be able to attribute our new feild we need to add a 'State' key to our display table object.
 The syntax is a key and value pair.
 The key stands alone in parenthesis with a colon after it followed by a list of values.
 In out case 'state' would be the key, and the state types would be our values as in the example below.

 ------